Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 First, your US relative has to file Form I-130, Petition for Alien Relative and submit it to USCIS on your behalf.
 Once the petition is approved, you have to wait for the visa to become available.

 When that happens, applicants who are abroad need to go through consular processing.
 That means that your approved Form I-130 is sent to a US Embassy or Consulate in your home country, and to proceed with your application, you have to complete Form DS-261 and submit it to them.
-You also have to pay the application fee of $325.
+You also have to pay the application fee.

 After you have completed this step, you need to file Form DS-260, Immigrant Visa Application along with all the required documentation.
 You also have to attend an in-person visa interview.